BMO InvestorLine is an online trading platform for self-directed investors who want to be in charge of their investment portfolios.

 - Advisor support

-You need a minimum deposit of $50,000 to open an adviceDirect account and annual fees apply as follows:
+You need a minimum deposit of $10,000 to open an adviceDirect account, and annual fees apply as follows:

 - $3,750 maximum fee for accounts that are $500,000+

-Online wealth management services or robo-adivisors are a middle-ground between self-directed investing and costly mutual funds.
+Online wealth management services or robo-advisors are a middle-ground between self-directed investing and costly mutual funds.

-BMO’s robo-advisor service, BMO SmartFolio, offers automatic rebalancing, ETF portfolios, free financial advice, and hands-free investing at a lower cost compared to traditional wealth management fees (up to 2% or higher).
+BMO’s robo-advisor service, BMO SmartFolio, offers automatic rebalancing, ETF portfolios, free financial advice, and hands-free investing at a lower cost than traditional wealth management fees (up to 2% or higher).

 Is BMO InvestorLine Safe and Legit?